AmarisAI/incubator-superset/docs/tutorial.rst

 Creating a slice and dashboard
 ------------------------------

 This view might be interesting to researchers, so let’s save it.
-In Superset, a saved query is called a **Slice**.
+In Amarisset, a saved query is called a **Slice**.

 To create a slice, click the **Save as** button near the top-left of the